kamagasako/parallella/tutorial/README.md

 simple "hello, world" programm, compiling with OpenMPI compiler *mprcc* and running with *mpirun* program

 * build.sh: use mpicc to compile
-* run.sh: use mpirun to execute 2 copies (processes) of program
+* run.sh: use mpirun to execute 2 copies (processes) of program in local machine

+if you have more nodes, set more values to *-np* option e.g. `-np 4` with 2 Parallella boards (4 CPU)

 #### 12. OpenMPI Initialize and Finalize